baerengraben/ioBroker.swiss-weather-api/README.md

 ### **WORK IN PROGRESS**
 * (baerengraben) Adding four new hour-based Views
 * (baerengraben) JSON-Chart is now starting with 00:00 instead of 01:00
+* (baerengraben) SRF sometimes delivers more and sometimes less daily data.
+This can lead to old data in certain objects.
+To prevent this, I delete the entire object tree with each new call to rebuild it.

 ### 2.0.3 (2023-08-01)
 * (baerengraben) Fixing https://github.com/baerengraben/ioBroker.swiss-weather-api/issues/94